benswift/benswift.github.io/blurbs.md

 ## General audience (short)

-Dr. Ben Swift is an academic, educator, artist and maker of open source tools for creative computing.
-He's always looking for ways to talk about the way that code (software), creativity (especially the arts) and culture (life) intersect in today's world.
+Dr. Ben Swift is an academic, educator, artist and maker of open source tools for creative computing and generative AI.
+He's a Senior Lecturer at the ANU School of Cybernetics, where he leads the _Cybernetic Studio_: a cybernetic community that makes things out of hardware/software/people/stuff to explore cybernetic systems/ideas and their impact on the world.

 ## Academic (short)

-Dr. Ben Swift is an interdisciplinary scholar and artist-programmer with interests and expertise in computational art & music, cybernetics, AI/machine learning, data vis/data science and human-computer interaction.
+Dr. Ben Swift is an interdisciplinary scholar and artist-programmer with interests and expertise in AI/machine learning, computational art & music, cybernetics, data vis/data science and human-computer interaction.
 A unifying thread is the potential of _liveness_ (human-in-the-loop interactivity with real-time feedback) in tools and workflows, especially in open-ended creative tasks.
+He's a Senior Lecturer at the ANU School of Cybernetics, where he leads the _Cybernetic Studio_: a cybernetic community that makes things out of hardware/software/people/stuff to explore cybernetic systems/ideas and their impact on the world.

 ## Academic (long)